Deborah Bryant

 Deborah Irene Bryant (born January 29, 1946) is an American beauty pageant titleholder from Overland Park, Kansas who was Miss Kansas 1965 and Miss America 1966.

 High school

-Deborah Bryant attended General H. H. Arnold High School in Wiesbaden, Germany, in the class of 1963.
+Deborah Bryant attended Shawnee Mission East High School in Overland Park, Kansas, graduating in 1963.

 Pageantry

 Bryant was 19 years old when she won the preliminary swimsuit competition and, the next day, was announced as the winner of the crown.
 During her year of service, she spoke in support of "Project Concern" which provided medical support to undeveloped countries.
 She was the first Miss Kansas to win the Miss America crown.
 When she won Miss America title, her father was serving in Vietnam as a civil engineer with the Air Force.
 The 1966 Miss America Pageant was the first pageant to be televised in color.

 Education

 After graduating in the top ten of her high school graduating class, Bryant went on to attend Columbia College on a full academic scholarship, during which time she represented Kansas in Atlantic City on September 11, 1965, in the Miss America scholarship pageant.

 Following her year of service as Miss America, Bryant continued her education as an English major (B.A.) at the University of Kansas, graduating Cum Laude Phi Beta Kappa.